Nexmo/station/_tabbed/getting-started/make-phone-call/ios.md

 source: '_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/outbound-pstn-ios/hangup'
 ```

-Updates for `callMember` statuses are received in `statusChanged` as part of the `NXMCallDelegate` as you have seen before.

-The existing implementation for `statusChanged:` is already handling call hangup.

 ## Handle permissions

 For the call to happen, `Audio Permissions` are required.
 In the `appDelegate` of the sample project, you can find an implementation for the permissions request in `application:didFinishLaunchingWithOptions`.

 To read more about the permissions required, [see the setup tutorial](/tutorials/client-sdk-ios-add-sdk-to-your-app#add-permissions).

 ## Conclusion